RobertTalbert/discretecs/Video/Module-1/Outlines for Module 2 videos.md

 - If, then
 - Contrapositive
 - Converse
+- The concept of logical equivalence -- the converse is not logically equivalent to P -> Q but the contrapositive is

 ## 2.6 Truth tables for more complex propositions

+- General method for making truth tables
+  - Identify the atomic statements
+  - Convert the molecular statements into atomic with connectives
+  - Create rows for truth combinations: two variables = 4 rows, three variables = 8 rows, four variables = 16 rows etc.
+  - Work from the smallest combinations to the largest ones -- use a column for each one
+  - One column should hold the main proposition
+- Example with two variables
+- Example with three variables

 ## 2.7 Logical equivalence

+(Two examples of using a truth table to determine logical equivalence of complex statements, one with two variables and another with three)

 ## 2.8 Predicates